Our Shared World

 SEEd, Tranquility House, Houndscroft, GL5 5DF

-Our Shared World brings together a large network of actors seeking to advocate for and support the successful realisation of SDG 4.7 across England by 2030, equipping our society to create a more sustainable, fairer, peaceful and resilient world.
-The urgency of addressing complex and interrelated global challenges such as climate justice, the COVID-19 pandemic and racial and economic justice cannot be overstated.
+Our Shared World (OSW) brings together a large network of organisations seeking to advocate for and support the successful realisation of SDG 4.7 across England by 2030, equipping our society to create a more sustainable, fairer, peaceful and resilient world.

-The student climate strikes, #MeToo movement, COVID-19 and Black Lives Matter have revealed the pressing need – and opportunity – to ensure both formal and non-formal education systems include stronger elements of active citizenship.
-SDG 4.7 outlines the high-quality education for sustainable development and global citizenship that is needed to support and motivate people – especially young people – to tackle these global challenges.
-Set within the wider framework of the SDGs, SDG 4.7 emphasises the connections between global challenges – for example, to address the climate emergency we also need to understand its connection with other issues such as poverty or girls’ education.
+SDG 4.7 outlines the high-quality education for sustainable development and global citizenship that is needed to support and motivate people - especially young people - to tackle these global challenges.
+Set within the wider framework of the SDGs, SDG 4.7 emphasises the connections between global challenges - for example; to address the climate emergency, we also need to understand its connection with other issues such as poverty or girls’ education.

 Convened in 2019, OSW is a broad network of nearly 100 organisations including universities, INGOs and local NGOs, teacher and student unions, subject associations and UNICEF.

 All share a common vision based on the educational themes of SDG 4.7 and recognise that how we educate is as important as what we educate about.
-Co-chaired by CoDEC and SEEd, OSW is a directed network with distributed organisation involving a dynamic governance structure.
-In 2021, the network is focussing on the first two of its objectives: shifting the narrative on the purpose of education and sharing evidence about successful approaches to SDG 4.7.
+Co-chaired by TGLN and SEEd, OSW is a directed network with distributed organisation involving a dynamic governance structure.
+In 2021, the network is focusing on the first two of its objectives: shifting the narrative on the purpose of education and sharing evidence about successful approaches to SDG 4.7.
 There are five working groups who deliver on these objectives:

-Social movement building group
+• Social movement building group

-Action Learning and Research group
+• Action Learning and Research group

-Coordination group
+• Coordination group

-Purposeful policies group
+• Purposeful policies group

-Evidence and Research group
+• Evidence and Research group

 The OSW network includes: